+British Columbia's elderly population is the fastest growing in Canada.
+Within the next 10 years there will be fewer school age children than people over 65, and more people retiring than entering the workforce1.
 The aging population is a significant driver of demand because the need for health services rises dramatically with age.
-In 2006/07 people over 65 made up 14 per cent of the B.C. population, but used 33 per cent of physician services, 48 per cent of acute care services, 49 per cent of PharmaCare which is one of the largest social and economic drivers in the province.
-Government is working with volunteer organizations to support older people's community participation and is focusing on preventive measures that will help our seniors live longer, healthier and more active lives.3
+In 2006/07 people over 65 made up 14 per cent of the B.C. population, but used 33 per cent of physician services, 48 per cent of acute care services, 49 per cent of PharmaCare expenditures, 74 per cent of home and community care services and 93 per cent of residential care services.2 The population over age 85 is also growing and presents the health system with a growing need to provide appropriate care for those with frailty associated with advanced age and multiple conditions.